filipgorny/oro-academy-project/docs/ideas_for_oro.md

 * Emphasis Interfaces over inheritance and code structure Some bundles require user to inherit on the specified classes or place class under specified folder.
 This should be less tight and should not force user to design his code in imposed way.
-Instead, usage of interfaces should be the way to connect into the API's of bundles, and instead of folder structure the classes implementing those interfaces should be easy to register/unregister in the configuration files.
+Instead, usage of interfaces should be the way to connect into the API's of bundles, and instead of folder structure the classes, implementing those interfaces should be easy to register/unregister in the configuration files.

 * Merge documentation
-Some crucial parts of the documentation are either on the Oro website or at github.
+Some crucial parts of the documentation are either on the Oro website or on github.
 Merging these two together may give developer more confidence and shorten up time for getting familiar with Oro Bundles.
-Also more end to end examples should be included.
+Also __more end to end examples, FOR EVERY FEATURE MENTIONED, should be presented__.
 Ie. in the workflows, I was not able to find how to read the attribute data I have set in one of steps, it was not included in the docs and the only way to find out was to debug the code.
 It should be mandatory to provide documentation for reading state, when there is a document on how to modify it.